University of Oregon

 BI 399 INTRODUCTION TO EXPERIMENTAL DESIGN AND STATISTICS (4 quarter credits)

 A course designed for upper-division undergraduates and graduate students that explores the principles of experimental design.
 The course draws heavily from professional literature discussing appropriate use of statistics in experimental studies including modeling of simple and more complex experiments and evaluation of appropriate analysis techniques.
 Lectures, practicals, and readings emphasize application of univariate designs in ecological studies.
 Meets 8:00 a.m. – 5:00 p.m.
+Monday-Friday both weeks.
 Instructor: Brian Bingham

 See what students say about this course